AlexandrosMichalaris/QueueMessageManagement/README.md

 InvalidOperationException: Cannot consume scoped service ‘X’ from singleton ‘Y’.
 ```
 because the dispatcher is registered as a singleton service.

+### Queue Registration

+A queue is **only declared if there is a consumer that implements IConsumer<T> for it**.
+Example: If you define a queue in appsettings.json but never implement a consumer for it, the queue will not be created.
+This ensures that the topology reflects the actual application behavior: only queues with consumers are created and listened to.

+---

 ## Chaining Consumers